josvromans/chaosgame/README.md

 &lt;enter&gt; to start the chaos game.
 This can take a few seconds.

+&lt;F5&gt; To start over with a blank canvas (by just refreshing the page)

 <ctrl + c> will copy the list of polygons to the clipboard.
 So this can also be used as a tool to 'hand draw' some figures, and then use the coordinates in another program.
 The structure is a Python compatible list of lists of tuples (where each tuple is a point, each list of tuples is a polygon, and the whole is a list of polygons).
 For example: